 It can catapult an unknown business into a brand people rely on.
-As a brand, you can create data-driven content for your target consumers, adding value to their business and building a community until they become your loyal customers and brand advocates.
+As a brand, you can create data-driven content guided by your content marketing strategy, adding value to their business and building a community until they become your loyal customers and brand advocates.

 However, it doesn’t happen overnight.

 You need to be strategic, dedicated and caring about your audience in order to bring value and encourage them to build a relationship with you.

 Like any form of promotional campaign, content marketing also needs a strategic approach, from creation to distribution.
 In other words, content marketers need to use content marketing tools to measure the various components of their campaign in order to optimize the performance of their efforts.

 According to a B2B Content Marketing Report, over 600 surveys responses dictate that only 8% of content marketers consider themselves successful at tracking the performances of their content marketing endeavours.

 Quite a few content marketers either find it hard to keep track of their content marketing efforts or follow a generic approach to measuring their content marketing metrics.

 As a marketing team, understanding the content marketing metrics that matter is imperative to success.

 In order to do that, you need to set specific goals for each step, use the right tools to measure performance periodically and then follow the content marketing best practices as a form of optimization.

 Depending on the nature of your business and the specific goals you want to achieve, the method and tools to measure content marketing performances could vary significantly.